 Responding to change

 Secondly, it is responding to change.
 In an ideal case agile functions not even as a responsive, but rather as a proactive system.
 In other words, it predicts changes in the market before they even appear and adjusts the direction of product development accordingly.
 For instance, consider the speed with which an agile organization can reprioritize the relevant features in product or service development.
-That is especially relevant in Covid-19 context.
+That is especially relevant in the Covid-19 context.
 An Agile organization adapts to a massive shift—or temporary evaporation—in demand by using regular and frequent feedback and retrospective sessions.
-Streamlined decision making and governance also enable faster responses to new conditions and shorter time to market.
+Streamlined decision-making and governance also enable faster responses to new conditions and shorter time to market.

 Collaboration and working solution

 Thirdly, another Agile standard is collaboration.
-We already mentioned the importance of collaboration between team members, teams and other internal actors.
+We already mentioned the importance of collaboration between team members, teams, and other internal actors.
 However, the collaboration with customers and stakeholders is just as important in Agile.
 This standard is closely connected to the ultimate goal of Agile systems – the delivery of a working solution to the customer.
-In other words, the Agile approach to engineering optimizes processes and workflow to provide highest customer satisfaction.
+In other words, the Agile approach to engineering optimizes processes and workflow to provide the highest customer satisfaction.
 Agile engineering teams aim to collect customer feedback as frequently as possible.
 That way they to stay on track with the constantly changing customer and stakeholder requirements.
 As a result, they can present a relevant and potentially shippable end product.

 Kanban board for engineering